RESOURCES

 Start this 3 or 4 weeks before they begin Kindergarten, so they are familiar with this routine, and you can adjust the time to get ready if needed.

-2. Make the most of any orientations or room transitions
+2. Make the Most of Orientations or Room Transitions

 Starting Kindergarten can be a big change for your child, whether they are completely new to the centre or transitioning into a new room.
 When you enrol in a Kindergarten program like our program at Aspire, you will need to complete orientations before your child starts.
 These orientations are an important step to help your child familarise themselves with the centre and their surroundings and begin building relationships with the management team and educators.